Configuring a PostgreSQL Datasource in Apache Tomcat

 Contextelement, directly after the opening

-passwordparameters with the correct values for your database
+passwordparameters with the actual credentials for your database.

 - In the

 urlparameter, replace '